rarietta/CUDA-Raytracer/README.md

 the tile size within the rendered image, increasing or decreasing the block size and count when invoking the kernel.

-*Caveat*: Unfortunately, the following block sizes were the only ones that the hardware in the Moore 100 Lab could handle.
+*Caveat*: Unfortunately, the hardware to which I had access provided certain limitations to my testing.
+The following block sizes were the only ones that the hardware in the Moore 100 Lab could handle.
 I intended to test the code with more tile sizes in [1,20], but they all caused the hardware to crash.
-The following data shows certain trends but lacks the completeness I would have desired.
+Furthermore, I will add that my program seemed to run at a generally slower rate than the demonstrations provided in class, and I believe this was an artifact of the hardware as well.
+Regardless, the following data shows certain trends in hardware utilization, it just lacks the completeness I would have desired.

 ![Flat Shading](https://raw.github.com/rarietta/Project1-RayTracer/master/PROJ1_WIN/565Raytracer/README_images/block_data_chart.bmp)

+As you can see, a tile size of 8 when rendering these images seemed to be the most efficient.
+Increasing the tile size to 10 slowed down the iteration renders dramatically, indicating an inefficient utilization of GPU memory and processing power.
+Interestingly enough, doubling the size of the tile, while increasing the runtime, did not nearly have as much of a negative impact on the runtime as an increase in tile size from 8 to 10.

+We can also see that the runtime per iteration increases with an increase in the traceDepth of the rays, or how many times the rays are recursively followed through a scene when calculating reflective contributions.
+This is to be expected, since more instructions and memory accesses are required for deeper paths.
+But we can see that the increase is not linear, having the greatest jump from traceDepth=1 (no reflection) to traceDepth=2.

+The above data is visualized in a graph below, plotting the average render time per iteration for each tileSize for each traceDepth:

 ![Flat Shading](https://raw.github.com/rarietta/Project1-RayTracer/master/PROJ1_WIN/565Raytracer/README_images/block_data_graph.bmp)

 -------------------------------------------------------------------------------